top of page

 Final Thoughts

 A Stadium Journey to this basketball mecca should be on every sports fans’ bucket list.
 There is also plenty to do in the area before or after to add to the experience.
-The Little Italy section of the Bronx is a 10 minute walk offering some excellent Italian restaurants and pastry shops.
+The Little Italy section of the Bronx is a 10 minute walk offering some excellent Italian restaurants and bakeries.
 The campus, with its Gothic architecture, ivy-covered buildings and expansive lawns, makes Rose Hill one of New York City’s most attractive college campuses.

 Follow Greg Venuto’s stadium journeys on Twitter @VenutoGreg and Facebook.